Shinryuuki/ComfyUI-PS-Launch-Script/README.md

 ## ⚖️ Liability Limitation
 > [!CAUTION]
-> **In no event shall the repository owner be liable for any damages (including, without limitation, lost profits, data loss, or system damage) arising out of the use or inability to use this software.**
+> In no event shall the repository owner be liable for any damages (including, without limitation, lost profits, data loss, or system damage) arising out of the use or inability to use this software.
-> <ins>You assume all responsibility and risk for the use of this script.</ins>
+> **You assume all responsibility and risk for the use of this script.**